colinta/SublimeTextAndroid/README.md

 `android_add_imports`: Scan your source code for class names, add all missing imports to the top.
 Does a simple sort and replaces your existing import statements.

+`android_generate_setters`: Scans for instance variable declarations and adds missing getter and setter methods to the end of the class definition.